 “I was very pleasantly surprised to learn we had been chosen to receive such a large amount of money,” says Mr. Paul Blalack, the math/technology teacher who has served as the TSA chapter advisor at Mckamy Middle School since 2014.
 He says the school plans to buy a 3D printer to create parts for competition robots and other projects.

 Mr. Terry Hunter says Oak Canyon Junior High School, where he serves as chair of the Career and Technical Education Department, is “overwhelmed” by news of the award.
 “I was in total shock and couldn’t even move, so one of my students went to the stage to pick up the envelope.”
 Mr. Hunter, who has served as the TSA chapter advisor since 2002, reports that Oak Canyon will use the money to purchase tools and supplies to promote TSA and STEM at the school, and in the Alpine School District.

-In 2019, Mr. Thibodeaux says in addition to awards to schools, CompTIA will select five TSA student members; each will receive a $5,000 scholarship.
 “During the last year, I don’t think there has been an event or a press interview where I have not talked about TSA,” he revealed at the conference.
 “We see lots of groups that are just doing robotics, or they’re doing just coding, or they’re doing just some other thing in tech.
 You guys do everything, and on top of that, you add leadership, teamwork, communication, commitment to your communities—all great attributes.”

 National TSA is appreciative of the awards from CompTIA.
 In 2017, TSA and CompTIA launched a partnership to expand STEM education, opportunities, competitions, and leadership development as part of CompTIA’s NextUp initiative to interest teens in tech careers—and collectively address the challenge of filling the STEM pipeline.